The estimated recorded prevalence of severe migraines according to Dr. James Lance (1993) varies according to the diagnosis criteria used. The

 Different forms of migraines require different forms of prevention and treatment.
 Make sure you are doing the right thing for your own unique diagnosis so you don't cause other complications.

 Taking abortive medication may be the only way to prevent these migraines.
 And even then, they may not completely prevent the migraine attacks.
 But they will help reduce the frequency and the severity of the pain that can turn into severe migraines.

 Most studies show now that the best way to prevent migraines is to combine both traditional and alternative approaches.
-These are all simple ways to help prevent an attack when you feel one coming on.
+Here are a few simple ways to help prevent an attack when you feel one coming on:

-Just join the mailing list and visit often, to stay in touch!
+Make sure you join the mailing list and visit often... stay in touch!